jenfi-eng/exam-long-mail-service/README.md

 - Booked trains take 3h to run.
 This makes the line unavailable during that time.
   - If you send a train on an occupied line, they will crash!

-## Notes

-Finesse is not required, and neither is a frontend, though you should give enough documentation that we can verify your solution is correct.

-Your solver need not be complex, but must make an attempt to solve the optimisation problem and you should document how far you decided to go in doing so.

-You will note that there are some ambiguities in the above, and some points where you will have to make design decisions.
-You should clearly note which ones you spotted and what restrictions you placed on behaviour in order to make the problem tractable.

-This task can easily take way longer than 4 hours if you allow it so don't let that happen.

 ## Example

 An example configuration might be: